 Speculating on the bridges between photographic and performative practice, this afternoon of performance within the exhibition A Handful of Dust presents works that engage with the articulation of presence, duration, ephemerality and trace.

 Toby Christian’s writing carefully articulates objects and space in magnificent detail, often towards dazzling definition.
 He performs a new site specific text, to be repeated as a durational recital, with a new ‘A-Wall’ sculpture made for the listener.
-Performed by dancer Andrew Hardwidge, Joe Moran presents Solo, a choreography of the dancers own presence, performed at intervals throughout the afternoon.
-Often dealing with chance, trace and our experience of time, Ruth Proctor presents a new work to disrupt the space of the gallery.
+Performed by dancer Andrew Hardwidge, Joe Moran presents Indefinite Article, a choreography of the dancers own presence, performed at intervals throughout the afternoon.
+Often dealing with chance, trace and our experience of time, Ruth Proctor presents a new sound piece to disrupt the space of the gallery.

 This is a standing only event.

 Toby Christian (born 1983, Lincolnshire, UK) lives and works in Glasgow.
 His books Collar (2017) and Measures (2013) are published by Koenig Books, London.
 “Collar”, the second book of writing by Toby Christian, extends his attraction to the description of objects in fine detail, where focus is accented by an amplified magnification of surface and substance.
 Recent solo exhibitions include Pedestrian Confetti, Set the Controls for the Heart of the Sun, Leeds (2015); Some Sky, Vigo Gallery, London (2015); A Bunch of Keys, NAM project, Milan (2015); The Plastically Parroting, Intermedia, Centre for Contemporary Arts, Glasgow (2014) and The Tread and the Rise, Baró Galeria, São Paulo (2013).